docs

 - No customer reference list yet.
 Early-stage product.
 Clients evaluating at this scale should weigh that against the cost-of-software math.

 If your client mix already requires SOC 2 Type II evidence on contract, Medi is not the right fit today.
-If your clients are not yet asking and you are choosing on pricing structure, the certification gap is a known forward risk, not a present blocker.
+If your clients are not asking yet and you are choosing on pricing structure, the certification gap is a known forward risk, not a present blocker.

 What should a 20-to-50 practice billing company verify in software?

-- Open a denial queue across fifteen client practices in one view without switching contexts
+- Open a denial queue across fifteen client practices in one view without switching contexts.

 The billing company software evaluation guide has the full demo checklist.
 Billing company operations covers the operational framing behind each point.